Portrait of Lucrezia Panciatichi

 The portrait is mentioned and described in the novel The Wings of the Dove (1902) by Henry James.
 The portrait is also alluded in the Victorian ghost story “Amour Dure” by Vernon Lee.
+Further, this portrait has a central role in "The House of Stairs" (1988) by Ruth Rendell writing as Barbara Vine Kingsmarkham Enterprises ISBN 0-517-57252-4.

 This portrait is often mistaken for that of Elizabeth Báthory.